micahgodbolt/micahgodbolt.com/src/posts/2018/whats-right-with-css-in-js.md

 ## Why this all matters

 JavaScript has always been a proving ground.
 We write code that simulates how we want the web to work.
-We had dozens of different JavaScript based responsive image solutions before a spec was settled on and adopted by browsers. css-in-js is the development community trying to imagine how CSS should work in the future to solve a specfic set of problems.
+We had dozens of different JavaScript based responsive image solutions before a spec was settled on and adopted by browsers. css-in-js is the development community trying to imagine how CSS should work in the future to solve a specific set of problems.

 I'm hoping that the patterns we discover during this phase of web development will lead to better web technologies in the future.
 We've all identified these problems, and we're all working towards solutions.
-Hopefully some combination of css custom properties, web components will obviate the need for css-in-js.
+Hopefully some combination of CSS custom properties, web components will obviate the need for css-in-js.
 But until then, we're going to keep experimenting with the best ways to solve these problems.